cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 Then, the second step, the idea is to make it pass quickly.
 The intention is not to design everything perfectly; it’s to get that test passing.
 Your collection of tests go from failing to all passing and now that all of your tests are passing, it’s safe to refactor.
 The intention here is not to get the best design; it’s to get them all to green quickly, because now they’re all green, you can look at them and go ‘how do I want to improve this design?’ and you can safely improve the design through the refactor phase.

 The third thing is refactor.
-That’s usually written in blue; I don’t know why I’ve done it in green here.
+That’s usually written in blue; I don’t know why I’ve done its in green here.
 Then again, I don’t know why they do it in blue.
 The refactor loop in Nat and Steve’s [book](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627) is actually a cycle.
 You can draw it many other ways, but the idea is you don’t go in and refactor and you’re done; you go in, you look and see ‘what’s this change that I’d like to make’ and you make that change.
 You make sure the test is still green and you look at it again and say ‘is there another change that I want to do?’ or ‘has that refactoring introduced another thing that I want to do?’.
 This is a multi-process in itself; it’s not a single step.

 Those are the three phases of TDD.